-Leon Meltzer Professor of Law
+Leon Meltzer Professor of Law and Professor of Philosophy

 An internationally recognized legal theorist, Mitch Berman writes and teaches in several fields but is centrally focused on deepening our collective understanding of problems and puzzles that arise from law’s character as a normative practice—which is to say, a practice that creates (or purports to create) normative entities such as rights, duties, powers, permissions, and prohibitions.